999Marv/marcy-js-video-game-lab/README.md

 ### Check for a Collision!

 There are certains bounds *for each arrow key press* where the square should not be able to move in that direction anymore.
 For example, if `square.style.left` is `"0px"`, then it should not be able to move anymore in the left direction.
-If `square.style.top` is `0px`, then it can't move up anymore.
-You will have to do some math to figure out the other two bounds.
 The total dimensions of the black box are `350px` by `350px`.
 The dimensions of our square is `50px` by `50px`.

 ### Change the Color of our Square

 Write the code to change the color of our square to a random color every time it is clicked on.
 You will need to update `square.style.backgroundColor`.

-### Bonus Feature
+### Generate Opponent

-* Create a button "Generate Opponent".
+Create a button "Generate Opponent".
 As a user, I can click on this button in order to spawn a white "opponent" square somewhere randomly inside the black box.
 If I move my square and it collides with this opponent square, then the opponent will be removed.
-* You can decide if multiple opponent squares are allowed at the same time, or if only one opponent can exist at once!
+You can decide if multiple opponent squares are allowed at the same time, or if only one opponent can exist at once!